Vyral/base-template/_posts/2022-11-08-how-commercial-real-estate-is-different.md

 Certainly, there are different situations where you might want to lease space, but if you are looking to buy a property, **the first step is to get partnered with a lender.** We have several preferred lenders who are good to work with for commercial real estate.&nbsp;

 The next step is to do your due diligence, including inspections and phase one environmental site assessments.
-This is to make sure that the grounds, and any areas around the property, are free of contaminants.
+This is to ensure that the grounds, and any areas around the property, are free of contaminants.
 After that, you need to have an appraisal done, and this can be a little different than the appraisals you may be used to.
 Lenders usually have an approved list of appraisers, and **costs are generally higher, as with all things commercial.**

 {% include pullquote.html %}